OctopusDeploy/docs/docs/deployment-process/variables/binding-syntax.md

 position: 1
 ---

-Octopus supports a special binding syntax that can be used to refer to variables.
+As you work with [variables](/docs/deployment-process/variables/index.md) in Octopus, you can using Octopus's special binding syntax to refer to variables.
 It uses the form:

 `#{Name}`